urbit/docs/tutorials/hoon/generators.md

 The key we are looking up in our new `map` we've created from `my-json` is `%title`, which is an element in the original source, to produce the final result of the generator.

+## Conclusion

+You've now reached the end of Chapter 1 of the Hoon tutorial.
+Ideally you should have a fair understanding of the fundamental concepts of subject-oriented programming: limbs, legs, faces, wings, arms, cores, gates, and doors.
+If you can master these concepts you should have little or no trouble learning to write substantial Hoon programs.